Skip to main content

 Aim/outline

 Objective 2: Understanding teachers’ experience with feedback (How do teachers facilitate a feedback process?
-How can data analytics support a dialogic feedback process?
+How can data analytics support a two-way/ dialogic feedback process?
 What are the implications for professional development?)

 Required knowledge